 For cramps and menstrual problems, ginger tea may be used in a compress and applied directly to the abdomen.
 This treatment also helps relieve bloating and gas.

 Traditional Chinese medicine has recommended ginger for over 2,500 years to treat abdominal bloating, coughing, vomiting, diarrhea, and arthritis.
-The Chinese people use ginger to warm the stomach, dispel chills, and reduce the toxicity of some other herbs.
+The Chinese people use ginger to warm the stomach, dispel chills, and reduce the toxicity of some other medicinal herbs.

 Ginger is not recommended in the treatment of ulcers but may help prevent them.
 Ginger is an aromatic bitter that stimulates digestion and helps keep intestinal muscles toned.
 The use of ginger eases beneficial fiber and toxic waste materials through the digestive tract, lessoning irritation to the intestinal walls.